jqk/scoopbucket/README.md

 ### Apps

 > ⌨ is opensource.
-> 🔓 is partly free, a key is required for full functions.
+> 🔓 is partly free, a key is required for full functions or paid services.
 > 🔒 is not free, needs a key.
 > others are free to use but not opensource.